Martin Olson: Writing and directing

 With the help of his literary agent Annette Van Duren, Olson sold comedy screenplays to DreamWorks, United Artists, Touchstone Pictures, and Warner Bros.
 He wrote the satirical book Encyclopaedia of Hell, and sold the film rights to Warner Bros. through Andrew Lazar of Mad Chance Productions.
 With Ken Kaufman and Howard Klausner, Olson co-wrote the final draft of the screenplay adaptation of his book for WB under a new title, D-Men.

 Olson collaborated with many writers and artists: with special effects director Phil Tippett on the screenplay for Veronica's Daughter, with writer-director Bobcat Goldthwait on the screenplay Sightings for United Artists, with writer-comedian Rob Schneider on the screenplay Family Disorder for Touchstone, with writer-comedian Kevin Nealon on the screenplay Late Bloomer, with director Ken Locsmandi on the story and screenplay for Bronson Beak, and with sci-fi novelist Robert Sheckley on the screen adaptation of his wonderful novel Dimension of Miracles.
-Olson was a contributing story writer ("Additional Writing By") and songwriter for Disney's TV film Phineas and Ferb: Across the 2nd Dimension.
+Olson was a contributing story writer ("Additional Writing By") and songwriter for Disney's TV film Phineas and Ferb the Movie: Across the 2nd Dimension.
 Olson also adapted the novel The Man Who Was Thursday, by G. K. Chesterton, as a screenplay for Andrew Lazar of Mad Chance.

-In 2016, Olson was staff writer for Disney's Milo Murphy's Law, and in 2017 co-wrote the story for Nickelodeon's animated film "Static Cling," a highly anticipated revival of Nickelodeon's cult-classic series Rocko's Modern Life.
+In 2016, Olson was staff writer for Disney's Milo Murphy's Law, and in 2017 co-wrote the story for Nickelodeon's animated film Rocko's Modern Life: Static Cling, a highly anticipated revival of Nickelodeon's cult-classic series Rocko's Modern Life.